AIPowerGrid/grid-wingman/DOCs.md

 9.  **User-Agent & Headers:** Using a common browser User-Agent and standard `Accept` headers for both SERP and page fetches can help avoid being blocked by websites.
 10. **`manifest.json` Permissions:** `"host_permissions": ["<all_urls>"]` to `manifest.json` file.
 Without this, the `fetch` calls to the search result URLs will be blocked by the browser's security policies.
 11. **Complexity:** This significantly increases the complexity and execution time of `webSearch`.
 Visiting multiple pages takes time and resources.
 12. **Website Variability:** The `extractMainContent` function is a best effort.
 Website structures vary wildly, and it might grab too little or too much content from some pages.
-Libraries like Mozilla's Readability.js offer more sophisticated content extraction but are harder to integrate directly into a simple fetch function.